Shippable/docs/sources/platform/integration/hipchatKey.md

 main_section: Platform
 sub_section: Integrations
 page_title: Hipchat integration
+page_description: How to create and use a Hipchat Integration in Shippable

 # Hipchat Key Integration

 ## Note

----

 The **Hipchat Key** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send notifications to channels or rooms.
 Refer [Hipchat Integration](/platform/integration/hipchat) if you are using older hipchat integration.

 ## Adding account integration